 CenturyOldCards.com "misc" listings includes a complete April 13, 1962 LIFE magazine with this insert positioned opposite a full-page Post ad starring Whitey Ford.
 Mantle's facing toward the reader, with the back of Maris's card to his right.

 All LIFE panels used thin, papery stock, and advertise Post Cereal on the backs.
-(Post's on-box cards came on sturdier cardboard and held up better over the years, in my experience.)
+(The box cards came on sturdier cardboard and held up better over the years, in my experience.)

 - 1962 Post Cereal